secretstartups/handbook/sales/training/SKO/index.html.md

 ---
 layout: handbook-page-toc
-title: "Sales Kick Off"
+title: "Sales Kickoff"
-description: "The GitLab Sales Kick Off sets the tone for the GitLab field organization for the new fiscal year"
+description: "The GitLab Sales Kickoff sets the tone for the GitLab field organization for the new fiscal year"
 ---

 ## On this page